-Some people see a couple of near-rotten bananas on their countertop as a reason to bring out their favorite tried-and-true banana bread recipe (for me, that would be this thing of beauty.)
+Some people see a couple of near-rotten bananas on their countertop as a reason to bring out their favorite tried-and-true banana bread recipe.
+(For me, that's this thing of beauty.)

-I’ve been wanting to share Mexican chocolate something on my blog for quite a while now, and I saw this as the perfect opportunity to do so.
-These chocolatey muffins feature a touch of a cinnamon and cayenne, but only as part of a deeper, complex flavor profile so no one flavor is overpowering.
+I’ve been wanting to share using Mexican chocolate on my blog for quite a while now, and I saw this as the perfect opportunity to do so.
+These chocolaty muffins feature a touch of a cinnamon and cayenne.
+However, the spices are part of a deeper, complex flavor profile so no one flavor is overpowering.

-And like most muffins (that is to say, not unfrosted cupcakes masquerading as muffins), these are good breakfast material!
-Whole wheat pastry flour takes the place of all-purpose flour for more nutrition and avocado oil provides healthy fat.
+And like most muffins (that is to say, not un-frosted cupcakes masquerading as muffins), these are good breakfast material!
+Whole wheat pastry flour takes the place of all-purpose flour for more nutrition, and avocado oil provides healthy fat.

 Next time you have a couple of super ripe bananas lying around, give this recipe a try!